-StoryKeeping interviews your loved ones and produces timeless audio and video keepsakes to create a living legacy.
+StoryKeeping interviews your loved ones and produces video biographies to create a living legacy.
 StoryKeeping gives you peace of mind, because no matter what tomorrow brings, you’ll always be able to hear their side of the story, in first person, forever.
 It’s never too early to start, so start now.
 We look forward to helping you capture the highlights of your loved one’s lives.

 Those who don’t study history are doomed to repeat it.
 Those who do study history are doomed to stand by helplessly while everyone else repeats it.

 I saw the above comic this morning, and later a buddy of mine sent me the following excerpt from a Matthew Kelly book: